tremc/tremc/README.md

   Note that what the colors mean actually depends on the terminal.
 In some cases 'white' is darker then the white that the terminal displays, and similarly, 'black' is lighter.
-Setting 'default' selects the respective background or foreground coloe of the terminal.
+Setting 'default' selects the respective background or foreground color of the terminal.

   The top and bottom status lines (filter_status, multi_filter_status) and the dialog window (dialog, dialog_important) are displayed using inverse mode, so the fg and bg